 Brunswick GA family law firm: Limitations on Modification Petitions

 Before deciding to petition the court for a modification of support arrangements, it is important to note that, with a few exceptions, you can only seek a modification once every two years after that last order or adjustment was entered.
 The exceptions are for when the non-custodial parent has failed to exercise court ordered visitation, the non-custodial parent has exercised more visitation than provided in the court order, or the modification action is based upon an involuntary loss of income.

 If you believe there has in fact been a substantial change in circumstances that warrants a modification of child support obligations, you should consult with an experienced Georgia family law attorney as soon thereafter as possible to discuss your situation.
 Given that modifications only date back to the date the petition is filed and not the date of the change itself, delay can potentially cost you a significant amount.

-As a compassionate and experienced Georgia divorce attorney, I can help you navigate the tricky waters of child support modification and work with you to ensure that your rights, as well as the rights of your children, are protected in any proceedings.
+As a compassionate and experienced Brunswick GA family law firm, we can help you navigate the tricky waters of child support modification and work with you to ensure that your rights, as well as the rights of your children, are protected in any proceedings.
 Contact me today at (912) 265-9811 for a free, initial consultation to discuss your case.

 This blog is for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog you understand that there is no attorney client relationship between you and the attorney or law firm.
 The blog should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.